 - Online multi-factor authentication

 Know What Type of Account You Need

 Banks and credit unions have many of the same account services.
-Both have a wide variety of checking and savings accounts, including saving for higher education and retirement.
-Before you set up an account, it's a good idea to know what your needs are.
+Both have a wide variety of checking accounts and savings accounts, including saving for higher education and retirement.
+Before setting up an account, it's a good idea to know your needs.
 Do you need to open a joint checking account?
 Perhaps it's time to start saving for a child's college?
 Whatever your money goals are, a bank or credit union can help you achieve those.

 Inquire About Fees

 Fees for banks and credit unions serve a purpose.
 For banks, tacking on fees can support shareholders, increase profits, and act as a way to cover costs associated with maintaining the account.
-Credit unions will have fees too.
-They are usually lower than traditional bank fees.
+Credit unions may have fees too, but they are usually lower than traditional bank fees.

 Check the Online Banking Features